 In May 2021, the Commission published its Inception Impact Assessment on the forthcoming Data Act and conducted a public consultation until 25 June 2021.
-Feedback is to be taken into consideration before the initiative can be tabled in Q3-Q4 of 2021.
+Feedback has been taken into consideration for the initiative to be tabled in Q3-Q4 of 2021.